maniospas/mammoth-commons/README.md

-# MAMMOth-commons
+# MAMMOth-commons: modules for the MAI-bias toolkit

 [![Integration Tests](https://github.com/mammoth-eu/mammoth-commons/actions/workflows/integration.yml/badge.svg)](https://github.com/mammoth-eu/mammoth-commons/actions/workflows/integration.yml)
 ![Coverage](./coverage-badge.svg)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

-Fast module development for the MAMMOth fairness toolkit.
+Fast module development and running for the MAI-BIAS toolkit.
-Modules refer to model loaders, dataset loaders, or metrics.
-The library holds common datatypes that are shared between modules, and automates the integration strategy by only needing to add a decorator.
-It also provides integration tests, as well as a lightweight demonstrator that is a thinned down version of the toolkit.

-## :microscope: Investigate fairness
+This repository holds the mammoth-commons library with supporting datatypes and decorators shared by various fairness assessment modules, a catalogue of fairness analysis and mitigation suggestion module, as well as a **desktop application** that runs the modules in your local machine.

 ![logo](demonstrator/logo.png)

-Instructions to quickly install and launch the demonstrator in your machine:
+## 🔬 Run locally

-1. Download/clone this repository.
-2. Create a virtual environment.
-This is optional but recommended.
+1. Download or clone this repository.
+Prefer working in a virtual environment.
-3. Install dependencies with `pip install -r requirements[test].txt`.
-This can take a bit of time to download and install everything, but you will be able to run all modules and interface with most popular data types.
+2. Install dependencies with `pip install -r requirements[test].txt`.
+This can take a bit of time to download and install everything.
-4. Launch the local app with `python demonstrator/app.py` or, if this fails on your platform, with `python -m demonstrator.app` (notice that slash is replaced by a dot and there is no file extension).
+3. Launch the local app with `python demonstrator/app.py` or, if this fails on your platform, with `python -m demonstrator.app`.

-### IDE settings

 <details><summary>VSCode launch profile</summary>